 In October 2003, Jamison developed a pioneering technique of carving sugar cubes into intricate shapes.
 They are glued together with a special adhesive.
 This unique two-fold method of carving blocks of sugar and creating a permanent binding between the cubes has proven extremely popular throughout the world.
 Despite hiring many assistants over the years, he has successfully kept the technique top secret.
 Every week, Jamison receives commission requests from across the planet, ranging from corporate clients and public museums to foundations and private art collectors.
 Highlights include sculptures of Tate Modern and 10 Downing Street in London, the Great Wall of China in Beijing and commissions by Vogue Italia in Milan and the Centre Pompidou in Paris.

 Since January 2016, Jamison has been a 'Fellow' of the Royal Society of Arts in London.
 In 2012 he was elected as a member of the Royal British Society of Sculptors and the Royal Ulster Academy of Arts.
 His artworks are held in many significant collections across the globe and he has received over 1,000 pieces of media coverage spanning art magazines, newspapers, books, television and radio.
 For a complete biography please CLICK HERE

-Jamison's art is housed in significant collections across the globe:
+Jamison's art is housed in many significant public and corporate collections across the globe: